NoahShomette/space_commander_game/README.md

 # space_commander_game

-A remake of a prior game jam game (https://nickhaldon.itch.io/space-defender) made in Unity using C#
+A remake of a prior game jam game (https://nickhaldon.itch.io/space-defender) that was made in Unity using C#

 Remake made for the Project Revival Jam 2